 - Dog behaves in a way that a reasonable person believes that the dog has a “serious and unjustified imminent threat of serious physical injury or death.”

 A law enforcement dog carrying out its duties cannot be considered a “dangerous dog.”
-If have been injured by a dangerous dog, contact Cellino Law to speak with a NY dog bite lawyer and hold negligent owners accountable for their reckless behavior.
+If have been injured by a dangerous dog, contact Cellino Law to speak with a personal injury lawyer and hold negligent owners accountable for their reckless behavior.

 Liability for Damages for Dog Bite Cases in New York